BadgerRob/CV_Markdown_backup/README.md

-# CV typesetting in Latex
+# CV typesetting in LaTeX

 CV in `CV.tex`